ihmeuw/vivarium_research/docs/source/gbd2017_models/risks/smoking/index.rst

 Vivarium Modeling Strategy
 --------------------------

 The overall scope of the Vivarium modeling strategy for the smoking risk exposure for the :ref:`Lung Cancer Screening Model <lung_cancer_cancer_concept_model>` is that simulants will be assigned exposure values based on the exposure distribution for a given age-, sex-, location-, and year-specific demographic group and their exposure will be updated each time they move through these groups.
-Each simulant will be given a propensity score that determines the relative magnitude of their individual exposure value to the exposure distribution.
+Each simulant will be given propensity scores that determines the relative magnitude of their individual exposure value to the exposure distribution(s).
 However, this strategy does allow for the possibility of illogical smoking exposure transitions for individual simulants (i.e.: moving from a current smoker to a never smoker, decreases in pack-year exposure values over time).

 .. todo::